You are here

 In Gavin Grimm v.
 Gloucester County School Board, the United States Court of Appeals for the Fourth Circuit is considering whether the Gloucester County (Virginia) School Board’s policy, which denies transgender students access to the restrooms used by the rest of the student body, violates Title IX of the Education Amendments of 1972.

-Gavin is an eighteen-year-old young man.
+Gavin Grimm is an eighteen-year-old young man.
 He has a male name, his state-issued ID identifies him as male, and he has a deep voice and facial hair like other males his age.
 In public places, he uses the men’s restroom, and, for a short time, used the boys’ restroom at his school without incident.
 Despite of all this, the School Board adopted a policy stating that “the use of . . . facilities shall be limited to the corresponding biological genders [of students], and students with gender identity issues shall be provided an alternative appropriate facility.”
 Because Gavin is transgender, the Board adopted a policy denying him access to the restroom that other boys use.
-The proceedings at which the Board adopted its policy were rife with hostility and animus toward Gavin: claims were made that segregated restrooms were necessary to maintain a clear divide between “a thousand students versus one freak” and suggestions raised that if Gavin were allowed to use the boy’s restroom, non-transgender boys would end up dressing like girls in order to do so as well.
+The proceedings at which the Board adopted its policy were rife with hostility and animus toward Gavin: claims were made that segregated restrooms were necessary to maintain a clear divide between “a thousand students versus one freak” and suggestions raised that if Gavin were allowed to use the boys’ restroom, non-transgender boys would end up dressing like girls in order to use the girls’ restroom.

 Gavin filed suit in federal district court, claiming that the Board's policy violated Title IX's prohibition on discrimination based on gender.
 The district court dismissed his claim, and he appealed to the United States Court of Appeals for the Fourth Circuit.
 The Court of Appeals reversed the district court’s decision, relying on an opinion letter issued by the Obama Administration Department of Education, which provided that “[w]hen a school elects to separate or treat students differently on the basis of sex . . . a school generally must treat transgender students consistent with their gender identity.”
 The Board appealed to the Supreme Court, which agreed to hear the case.